MuqAle/Memory_Game/README.md

 html, css, typescript, and react

 ## Project Description
+This was a part of the Odin Project Curriculum in the React Section.
 Small memory game application where player has to click on each character once without repeating.
 The cards will shuffle everytime a card is clicked on.
 The game tracks player's current score and best score.
 Main focus was to integrate useEffect in the project.

 ## Installation and Setup
 Clone down this repository.
 You will need node and npm installed globally on your machine.